First Passage Times for Continuous Quantum Measurement Currents

-The First Passage Time (FPT), also known as the first exit, hitting, or stopping time, is a useful concept, describing the time it takes for a system to first reach a certain threshold state~\cite{gillespie1991markov,gardiner1985handbook}.
-For example, if one is counting the stochastic number of particles $N(t)$ flowing into and out of a system, the FPT distribution addresses the question ``\emph{What is the probability density $f_{N_{\rm th}}(t)$ that it takes a time $t$ until $N(t)$ hits a specified threshold $N_{\rm th}$?}" The pervasiveness of this question means FPTs find fertile application in a diversity of settings, ranging from pricing options in quantitative finance~\cite{shreve2004stochastic} to fundamental problems in classical and quantum thermodynamics~\cite{Roldan_decision_2015,Neri_Second_2020,Ptaszynski_first_2018,Saito_2016, Neri_statistics_2017,Garrahan_Simple_2017,Gingrich_fundamental_2017, Manzano_quantum_2019,Gianmaria_dissipation_2020, Pal_thermodynamics_2021, Vu_thermodynamics_2022, he2022quantum,Singh_universal_2019}.
+The First Passage Time (FPT), also known as the first exit, hitting, or stopping time, is a useful concept, describing the time it takes for a stochastic process to first reach a certain threshold~\cite{gillespie1991markov,gardiner1985handbook}.
+For example, if one is counting the stochastic number of particles $N(t)$ flowing into and out of a system, the FPT distribution addresses the question ``\emph{What is the probability that it takes a time $t$ until $N(t)$ first hits a specified threshold $N_{\rm th}$?}" {This can be used in thermodynamic tasks involving Maxwell demons aimed at extracting work or cooling down a system, by stopping the dynamics whenever a certain threshold is reached~\cite{Manzano_thermodynamics_2021}.
+In the case of continuous signals, the FPT form the basis of threshold detectors~\cite{Sathyamoorthy2016,Petrovnin2023}, such as transition-edge sensors~\cite{Irwin2005}, which yield a single bit of information (``yes/no'') depending on whether a signal crosses a threshold or not.} The pervasiveness of these questions means FPTs find fertile application in a diversity of settings, in both classical and quantum systems~\cite{Roldan_decision_2015,Neri_Second_2020,Ptaszynski_first_2018,Saito_2016, Neri_statistics_2017,Garrahan_Simple_2017,Gingrich_fundamental_2017, Manzano_quantum_2019,Gianmaria_dissipation_2020, Pal_thermodynamics_2021, Vu_thermodynamics_2022, he2022quantum,Singh_universal_2019}.